-C1 First-time, first-year, (freshmen) students: Provide the number of degree-seeking, first-time, first-year students who applied, were admitted, and enrolled (full- or part-time) in Fall 2018.
+C1 First-time, first-year, (freshmen) students: Provide the number of degree-seeking, first-time, first-year students who applied, were admitted, and enrolled (full- or part-time) in Fall 2019.
 Include early decision, early action, and students who began studies during summer in this cohort.
 Applicants should include only those students who fulfilled the requirements for consideration for admission (i.e., who completed actionable applications) and who have been notified of one of the following actions: admission, nonadmission, placement on waiting list, or application withdrawn (by applicant or institution).
 Admitted applicants should include wait-listed students who were subsequently offered admission.

-wno were subsequently offered admission.
-C1 Total first-time, first-year (freshman) men who applied 7057 C1 Total first-time, first-year (freshman) women who applied 10801 C1 Total first-time, first-year (freshman) men who were admitted 4716 C1 Total first-time, first-year (freshman) women who were admitted 7577 C1 Total full-time, first-time, first-year (freshman) men who enrolled 1069 C1 Total part-time, first-time, first-year (freshman) men who enrolled 8 C1 Total full-time, first-time, first-year (freshman) women who enrolled 1642 C1 Total part-time, first-time, first-year (freshman) women who enrolled 13
+Total first-time, first-year (freshman) men who applied 6323 Total first-time, first-year (freshman) women who applied 10088 Total first-time, first-year (freshman) men who were admitted 4269 Total first-time, first-year (freshman) women who were admitted 7139 Total full-time, first-time, first-year (freshman) men who enrolled 936 Total part-time, first-time, first-year (freshman) men who enrolled 10 Total full-time, first-time, first-year (freshman) women who enrolled 1514 Total part-time, first-time, first-year (freshman) women who enrolled 13 Total first-time, first-year (freshman) men who were admitted Total first-time, first-year (freshman) women who were admitted Total full-time, first-time, first-year (freshman) men who enrolled Total part-time, first-time, first-year (freshman) men who enrolled Total full-time, first-time, first-year (freshman) women who enrolled